MikeyLHolm/Wolt2020_REST_API/README.md

 * I chose **Python** as I'm interested in *Machine learning* and *all things AI* where Python is greatly used and I had already planned on learning the language.
 * Using Flask with Python I can create a development server to run the queries at.
-* One larger function (query_filter) passed into list comprehension as a condition filters query-matching restaurants into a new list which is returned as a file and as JSONified value to the web adddress
+* One larger function (query_filter) passed into list comprehension as a condition filters query-matching restaurants into a new list which is returned as a file in repo root and as a .json type list to the web address.
-* Try to improve user xp with various error messages and instructions.
+* Trying to improve user xp with various error messages and instructions.

 ## How to use?